An adventure of 26 hours and 27 miles in the White Mountains

 The last segment of pleasant hiking

 From the point where I got lost, the trail was easy to follow though it was still unmarked.
 I could hear the rapid water in a river not far away on my left.
 I assume that is the Dry River.
-Obviously the Dry River is not dry at all.
+Obviously, the Dry River is not dry at all.
 I reached Dry River Shelter #3 at 16:29, elevation of 3166 ft, 3.5 miles from the Lakes of the Clouds.
 I had hiked for about 9 hours by then.
 I took a break of 12 minutes at the shelter.
-I was hungary, but I lost so much electrolytes that I did not have much appetite for any sweet food.
+I was hungry, but I lost so much electrolytes that I did not have much appetite for any sweet food.
 I still swallow a Power Bar that was kept relatively warm and soft in a pocket of my jacket and drank a bottle of 8 fl oz spring water. .
-I took an inventory of my backpack which zipper got widely open when I was beating the bush to get back to the trail more than a hour ago.
-I lost a hiking pole, a camera, water proof pants, possibly one or two bottles of water.
-I packed more water and Power Bars that I needd so I would not have to jeopardize my trip if I happened to give them out to help other hikers in the wilderness.
-I should have tied the zipper of my backpack and this was what I did later.
+I took an inventory of my backpack, whose zipper had opened widely when I was beating the bush to get back to the trail more than an hour ago.
+I lost a hiking pole, a camera, waterproof pants, and possibly one or two bottles of water.
+I packed more water and Power Bars that I needed so I would not have to jeopardize my trip if I happened to give them out to help other hikers in the wilderness.
+I should have tied the zipper of my backpack, and this was what I did later.

 Getting lost in the dark